yugaego/tmp/.github/ISSUE_TEMPLATE/bug-report.md

 **Provide output of the command `M-x company-diag`** Before posting, look carefully at the output of this command.
 You may find important clues in it for figuring out the cause of the issue.

-In particular, note the value on the line starting with "Used backend:"
+In particular, note the value on the line starting with `Used backend:`
 - Compare the value to the names of the [third-party backends](https://github.com/company-mode/company-mode/wiki/Third-Party-Packages).
-It's highly probable that the issue should be reported to that third-party package.
+It's highly probable that the issue should be reported to the corresponding third-party package.
 - If the value is `company-capf`, then one more clue is on the line starting with `Value of c-a-p-f:`.
-The issue could have been caused by one of the functions listed there.
+The issue could have been caused by a function listed there.

 **Describe the bug**
 Provide a clear and concise description of what the issue is.
-Copy/paste an exact error message.
-Lookup for it in the \*Messages\* buffer.
+Copy/paste the exact error message: lookup for it in the **\*Messages\*** buffer.

 **To Reproduce**
 List the steps to reproduce the behavior.